Non-Surgical Decompression Therapy

-The Basics Of Spinal Decompression Treatment
+The Basics Of Decompression Treatment

-Spinal Decompression Therapy is a non-surgical traction based treatment that can effectively treat back, neck, arm, and leg pain.
+Spinal Decompression Therapy is a non-surgical traction based treatment that can effectively treat back, neck, arm, and knee pain.
 Both Neck Decompression and Lumbar Decompression work extremely well for treating herniated or bulging discs in the neck and lower back along with degenerative disc disease, spinal stenosis, facet arthritis, failed back surgery syndrome, sciatica, and radiating nerve symptoms.

 The FDA cleared spinal decompression therapy for use in 1996.
 It has been proven extremely safe, affordable, and a revolutionary option for patients in pain, who have tried other therapies or even already had surgery recommended.